Newnils123/newnils123/README.md

 📫 How to reach me ?
 Newnils123@users.noreply.github.com

-⚡️ Fun fact, I am a linux user from 6 mounth
+⚡️ Fun fact, I am a linux user from 6 month

 ## 🛠 Skills